Axquaris/mcr2-semseg/README.md

 # Multi-Domain Semantic Segmentation via the Principle of Rate Reduction
 TODO: Tune optimizer type, lr, and scheduling (combine with below for auto-tuner?)

 TODO: Auto run ending conditions: large val vs train acc gap, stagnating loss or acc

+TODO: cosine similarity of dataset samples

+TODO: how can we measure the sufficiency of z dimension?
+Might help in understanding

 ## Experiments & Reports